fourwills/django-webapp/README.md

 ### API Endpoint 2 -  GET /api/v1/tracks/list

 The second API endpoint returns a list of tracks with their track names.
+The data is from the Beatport API.

 #### Testing API Endpoint 2